antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 git-lfs will allow you to download the whole package of the code that also includes some pre-computed configuration files distributed in the *config_files/* subdfolders

-To download the code you can either download the zip archive from the following web-page: (this option does not download all the precomputed configuration files, however you can create them on your own.
-Moreover, to run the following example the configuration files database is not necessary, see PREPROCESS section of this guide)
+To download the code you can either download the zip archive from the following web-page:

     https://github.com/antonioscalaunina/ANTI-FASc

-or typing:
+The download of the zip file archive does not download all the precomputed configuration/input files, however you can create them on your own.
+To run the following example the configuration files database is not necessary, since you will create everything you need start over. see PREPROCESS section of this section for more details

+You can download the repository also typing:

     git clone https://github.com/antonioscalaunina/ANTI-FASc.git

-For some linux distributions it could be necessary to type:
+Finally, for some linux distributions it could be necessary to type:

     git-lfs clone https://github.com/antonioscalaunina/ANTI-FASc.git